-Insa has several lawyers with long and broad experience in criminal law.
-We assist both as defense attorneys and assistant attorneys in criminal cases, and ensure that your rights and interests are safeguarded.
+Insa has experienced lawyers with a long and broad background in criminal law.
+We assist both as defense attorneys and legal aid attorneys, and ensure that your rights are always protected.

 Criminal law is about what actions are illegal and for which one can be punished, and how society reacts to offences.
 In a criminal case, it is the state, represented by the public prosecutor, who makes the accusation and must prove that the defendant has done what he is accused of.
 The defendant's rights are safeguarded by a defense attorney.
 The aggrieved party's rights can be safeguarded by an assistance lawyer.